civican/legisinfo/42-1/bills/C-49/bill_text.md

     respecting the recording instruments with which the railway equipment is to be fitted, including their specifications, installation and maintenance;

-    respecting the information that companies record using those instruments, including the recording of that information, its collection, its preservation, its use, its communication — including on request by the Minister — its selection and access to it; and
+    respecting the information that companies record using those instruments, including the recording of that information, its collection, its preservation, its destruction, its use, its communication — including on request by the Minister — its selection and access to it; and

     prescribing threats to the safety of railway operations for the purpose of subsection 17.91(3).